 After the severe physical symptoms of alcohol withdrawal have passed, post-acute withdrawal syndrome (PAWS) sets in.
 PAWS encompasses the residual impairments that linger for months, or even years, after an addiction.

-PAWS can include some mood swings, anxiety, and insomnia that result from unbalanced neurotransmitters.
+PAWS can include mood swings, anxiety, and insomnia resulting from unbalanced neurotransmitters.
 In addition, other symptoms include:

 Coping With PAWS

 Quitting alcohol is just the first step.
-In the wake of an addiction, you have to find new ways to cope and handle the stress of life.
+In the wake of an addiction, you must find new ways to cope and handle the stress of life.
 Without ongoing treatment for alcoholism, you’re vulnerable to a relapse.

 For instance, if all your friends go to the bar every weekend, how do you cope with being the only sober friend?
-Do you wait in your apartment alone, or do you come to the bar and have a seltzer?
+Do you wait in your apartment alone or come to the bar and have a seltzer?
 Without some form of treatment or support, it’s only a matter of time until you stop by for “just one drink.”

 Understanding the Signs of Alcohol Withdrawal

 If you’ve decided to kick an alcohol addiction, you’ve come to the right place.
 Treatment for alcoholism doesn’t end as soon as you put down the glass.
-It’s an ongoing process where you learn how to stop drinking, and how to live a life without the crutch of alcohol.
+It’s an ongoing process where you learn how to stop drinking and live without the crutch of alcohol.